dcarpintero/wikisearch/README.md

   <img src="./static/wikisearch.png">
 </p>

-**Multilingual Semantic Search** on over 10 million Wikipedia documents vectorized in embeddings by [Weaviate](https://weaviate.io/blog/semantic-search-with-wikipedia-and-weaviate).
+Streamlit App for **Multilingual Semantic Search** on over 10 million Wikipedia documents vectorized in embeddings by [Weaviate](https://weaviate.io/blog/semantic-search-with-wikipedia-and-weaviate).
 This implementation is based on [Cohere´s blog ´Using LLMs for Search´](https://txt.cohere.com/using-llms-for-search/) and its corresponding [notebook](https://colab.research.google.com/github/cohere-ai/notebooks/blob/main/notebooks/End_To_End_Wikipedia_Search.ipynb).
 It enables to compare the performance of *keyword search*, *dense retrieval* and *hybrid search* to query the Wikipedia dataset.
 It further demonstrates the use of [Cohere Rerank](https://txt.cohere.com/rerank/) to improve the accuracy of results, and [Cohere Generate](https://txt.cohere.com/generative-ai-part-3/) to provide a reponse based on said ranked results.

 > *Semantic search refers to search algorithms that consider the intent and contextual meaning of search phrases when generating results, rather than solely focusing on keyword matching.
 It provides more accurate and relevant results by understanding the semantics, or meaning, behind the query.*